jgaa/nginx-swarm-proxy/README.md

 This is a stock Nginx container with a very simple configuration file that simply do a reverse proxy of any request to a Docker Swarm service.
 The service-name is part of the request-url.

-Say you have Docker Swarm service named *voldemort*, running on an overlay network.
-If you start this nginx container, using the same network, and giving it a reachable port, it will forward your request to port 8080 on that service.
+Say you have Docker Swarm service named *voldemort*, running on an overlay network named *api-internal*.
+If you start a service with this nginx image, using the same network, and give it a reachable port, it will forward your request to port 8080 on that service.

 # Background